partylikeits1983/sberAMM/README.md

 The SberAMM DEX allows for the creation of two types of token pools.
 The first type are for non-correlated assets, and as a result we use the invariant curve x*y=k.
 The second type of pool is for highly correlated asset classes and uses a modified invariant curve which within a certain range functions almost as the constant sum invariant curve x+y = k.
+This modified invariant curve allows for minimal slippage.

 We designed the SberAMM DEX from the perspective of a bank, and as a result we allow for more administrative control over the DEX.
 The deployer of the SberAMM DEX has the ability to blacklist users and pause trading of certain pools.